getyourguide/DDataFlow/README.md

 You will see that the dataframes are sampled when ddataflow is enabled and full when the tool is disabled.

 You completed the short demo!
-This demo only shows a subset of features though, for the complete reference see the [integration manual](docs/integrator_manual.md) in the docs.

 ## Support